 Fishing opportunities here are primarily found in adjacent York River as well as the brackish Ware and Philbates Creeks.
 The best access to these areas is by boat.
 Additional fishing opportunities on the WMA will be developed.

 Paddling and boating opportunities exist on the York River and Ware and Philbates Creeks.
-Launching facilities are available at nearby York River State Park for a fee and at the DGIF ramp located in West Point.
+Launching facilities are available at nearby York River State Park for a fee and at the DWR ramp located in West Point.
 Excellent wildlife viewing opportunities exist at Ware Creek WMA.
 Waterfowl, marsh birds songbirds and raptors like bald eagle and osprey can be found here along with reptiles like diamondback terrapin, eastern box turtle, and eastern rat snake.

 Parking lots are available.